 Store food securely in the fridge.

-Ensure that everything is saved for later consumption.
+Ensure that everything is properly kept for later consumption.

 Keep seeds and plant fragments.